JoeLollo21/SPL-Data-Analysis/final-deliverables/README.md

 # Final LIS 600 Deliverables:
 ## Research Support:
 - Tweet Collector: created for an early exercise.
-- Literature Review: attached as PDF.
+- Literature Review: attached as a PDF.

 ## Blog Post:
-- Blog Post PDF
+- Blog Post: attached as a PDF.
+- Cleaned Dataset
-- R Script:
+- R Script
--
+- SPL Data Dictionary: attached as a CSV.

 ## BibTeX Bibliographies:
 For future researchers to import into the citation management system of their choice.